ballaswag/guppyflo/README.md

 7. The ngrok remote URL is found in GuppyFLO logs, or in your [ngrok dashboard](https://dashboard.ngrok.com/cloud-edge/endpoints)

 <img src="https://github.com/ballaswag/guppyflo/blob/main/screenshots/guppyflo-settings.png" alt="GuppyFLO Settings" width="700"/>

+### MobileRaker via Tailscale
+If you enable `tailscale`, you can add all your guppy managed printer in MobileRaker.

+1. In the GuppyFLO dashboard, find the printer link by pointing at the `Fluidd` button, e.g. `http://guppyflo/printer-390877414/fluidd`
+2. In MobileRaker, click `Advanced`
+3. `Printer - Address` is `guppyflo/printer-390877414/fluidd`
+4. `Websocket - Address` is `guppyflo/printer-390877414/fluidd/websocket`
+5. Click `Test Connection`, `Continue`

 ### Camera Setup
 GuppyFLO allows unlimited WebRTC camera access only limited by your ISP bandwidth cap.
 Currently, `go2rtc` is the only support WebRTC camera service, more support will be added later.
 Refer to [go2rtc](https://github.com/AlexxIT/go2rtc) for setting up webcams and WebRTC.
 To add a `go2rtc` WebRTC camera: